buczkowskid/qa-team-app/README.md

-# QA Unit Test Course
+# Unit Tests Course

-This project is created to introduce React basics and learn about unit tests.
+This project is created to learn about unit tests.

 ## Available Scripts